salmanbao/FabricWebApp/README.md

         make rm-state-volumes

-    deletes the persistent storage of the web server (in particular, the `fabricsamplewebapp_webserver_tmp` and `fabricsamplewebapp_webserver_homedir` volumes), and can be used for example to reset the web server to a 'clean' state, not having anything in the key/value store(s).
+    deletes the persistent storage of the web server (in particular, the `fabricwebapp_webserver_tmp` and `fabricwebapp_webserver_homedir` volumes), and can be used for example to reset the web server to a 'clean' state, not having anything in the key/value store(s).
 This can be executed only if the services are not up.
     WARNING: This will delete all of your webserver keystore data, and is IRREVERSIBLE!